 This list of 9 different ways to say “I” in Thai should be more that sufficient for beginner Thai learners to get around Thailand.
 Enjoy conversing in Thai today! 😉

-Next, check out this post on how to say “you” in Thai language.
-Also check out this post on when to use krub or ka in Thailand 🙏🏼
+Next, check out this post on when to use krub or ka in Thailand 🙏🏼

 Get help with learning to read, write and text in Thai today! 🥰